pf4j/pf4j/README.md

 - **Simple**: No XML configuration, pure Java
 - **Alternative to OSGi**: Easy to learn and implement

 Practically, PF4J is a microframework that aims to keep the core simple but extensible.
-We also have a community-driven ecosystem of extensions.
+PF4J also provides a community-driven ecosystem of extensions.

-No XML, only Java.

-You can mark any interface or abstract class as an extension point (with marker interface ExtensionPoint) and you specified that an class is an extension with @Extension annotation.
+**No XML, only Java.** You can mark any interface or abstract class as an extension point (with marker interface ExtensionPoint) and you specify that a class is an extension with @Extension annotation.

 Components
 -------------------